einoj/monty/README.md

 and the player always switches its choice.
 The process is run a million times, and afterwards percentage of wins is printed.
-It turns out to be ~66.6% wins as predicted by the Monty Hall problem.
+It turns out to be ~66.6% wins, as predicted by the Monty Hall problem.